mozilla/remote-settings/docs/support.rst

 Open the ``.yaml`` file and rename the bucket name on top to ``main-workspace``.

 Login in the Remote Settings Admin and copy the authentication header (icon in the top bar), in order to use it in the ``--auth`` parameter of the ``kinto-wizard load`` command.
+And load into PROD:

 .. code-block:: bash

-    kinto-wizard load --server https://settings.prod.mozaws.net/v1 --auth="Bearer uLdb-Yafefe....2Hyl5_w" top-sites.yaml
+    kinto-wizard load --server https://remote-settings.mozilla.org/v1 --auth="Bearer uLdb-Yafefe....2Hyl5_w" top-sites.yaml

 Requesting review can be done via the UI, :ref:`or the command-line <tutorial-multi-signoff-request-review>`.